 British police investigating the 2007 disappearance of Madeleine McCann will begin digging this week in an area of wasteland close to where she went missing in Portugal, sources close to the investigation have told CNN.

 British police are leading the hunt for Madeleine, who was a few weeks shy of her fourth birthday when she disappeared from her family’s holiday apartment in the country.

-Madeleine's parents, Kate and Gerry McCann, left the girl and her younger twin siblings asleep in the apartment on May 3, 2007, while they went for dinner with friends at a tapas restaurant nearby.
+Her parents had left Madeleine and her younger twin siblings asleep while they went for dinner with friends at a tapas restaurant nearby.
 Her mother raised the alarm when she checked on the children about 10 p.m. and discovered her daughter missing.

-CNN understands that London's Metropolitan Police will be in charge of the new digging operation in abandoned terrain close to where Madeleine disappeared.
-A large investigation team is expected to also use radar in the search and dig a number of holes, sources said.
+CNN understands that London’s Metropolitan Police will be in charge of the new digging operation in abandoned terrain close to where Madeleine disappeared.
+A large investigation team is expected to use dogs and radar in the search and dig a number of holes, sources said.

-Portuguese police searched the area soon after Madeleine's disappearance, and it is understood they will intervene only if remains are found.
+Portuguese police searched the area soon after Madeleine’s disappearance, and it is understood they will intervene only if a body is found.

 Sources told CNN that British police were working on the assumption that Madeleine was dead, while their Portuguese counterparts were working on the assumption that she was still alive and had been taken out of Portugal by a non-Portuguese national who had been in the country for a short time.

 Scotland Yard – as London’s Metropolitan Police are known – has not commented on the latest development, other than to confirm that British officers would be in Praia da Luz this week.